Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

 \subsection{Used datasets}

-In this study, we evaluate our novel data augmentation approach using three datasets collected by our team through two separate measurement studies \cite{spilz_automatic_2023, oppel_spilz}.
+In this study, we evaluate our novel data augmentation approach using four datasets collected by our team through two separate measurement studies~\citep{spilz_automatic_2023, spilz_gaitex_2025}.
 For more details about the measurement process and study design, please refer to the original publications.
-These datasets comprise three distinct exercises, each characterized by unique properties, thus posing different challenges for neural network-based evaluation methods.
-Specifically, we consider two FMS tasks, the Deep Squat (DS) and the Hurdle Step (HS), as well as one commonly prescribed rehabilitation exercise for patients experiencing foot drop (FDE).
+These datasets comprise four distinct exercises: two FMS tasks, the Deep Squat (DS) and the Hurdle Step (HS), and two rehabilitation exercises commonly used in the treatment of foot drop, the Resisted Dorsiflexion (RD) and the Resisted Gait Simulation (RGS).